redblade7/lightmusicclub/README.md

 * `danbooru_apikey` Danbooru API key.
 * `danbooru_username` Danbooru username.
 * `picfile` Location of the downloaded picture file.
+* `picsize` Size of the picture to post.
+Valid values are "small", "large", and "full"
 * `instance` Fediverse instance.
 * `visibility` More information below.